pllc_pollak_logo_orange

 • Commercial success.

 The similarities in eligibility begin to end, however, as the O-1A visa is a temporary visa and requires agency or employer sponsorship.
-The EB1 is permanent residency and does not require a job offer or an agent.
+The EB-1A is permanent residency and does not require a job offer or an agent.
+Consulting with an experienced o1 visa lawyer can help determine whether your credentials align with this nonimmigrant path.

 The application processes are also quite different.
 The application process for the O-1A visa includes the sponsor and/or applicant filing a form I-129 petition with the USCIS.
 Applicants can expect to wait several months for a decision unless they file by premium processing.
 In such cases, they will receive a response in 15 days.
 Once all requirements have been met, the O1-A visa can be issued for up to three years.